lxremipsxm/stmcam/README.md

 I set out to use a TIM-based delay library, partially so that I could learn how timers work in practice.

 I later successfully created TIM-based delays.
 It’s very simple, but my primary issue with implementing this was understanding how the prescaler works.
-The peripheral buses (APBs) on STM32F401RE have their own clocks, and the timer I was using, TIM2, has a doubled clock frequency compared to these.
+The peripheral buses (APBs) on STM32F401RE have their own clocks, and the timer I was using, TIM2, has a doubled clock frequency compared to these (up to 84MHz).
 Initially, I set the prescaler register to the divisor assuming the original 16MHz clock was at work, which was wrong, rendering my delay test using PuTTY and UART being significantly off the mark (sample text with delays set for one second would take 3-5 seconds to show up).

 ### Challenges